 Interview – William Sadler

 William Sadler – I started out in theater.
-I did about 11 years of theater in New York before I ever did my first film – the first film I count is Project X (1987) way back with Matthew Broderick.
-It’s been an extraordinary journey to be honest with you.
-I think the theater background has served me well in the movies because there is a wonderful sort of work ethic in theater.
+I did about 11 years of theater in New York before I ever did my first film – the first film I count is Project X (1987), way back with Matthew Broderick.
+To be honest with you, it’s been an extraordinary journey.
+I think my theater background has served me well in the movies because there is a wonderful sort of work ethic in the theater.
 I think sometimes theater is a terrific training ground.
-By the time you get to the movies there is no time to rehearse; you meet the guy who’s playing your brother the day that you start filming and what gets on film is the equivalent of the first or second read through.
+By the time you get to the movies, there is no time to rehearse; you meet the guy who’s playing your brother the day that you start filming, and what gets on film is the equivalent of the first or second read-through.
 It’s just a different animal.

-The career, I look back at the whole thing and it has been 95% enjoyable and fun and 5% sketchy.
-(Laughs) It hasn’t always been as much as fun as it has been lately.
+The career, I look back at the whole thing, has been 95% enjoyable and fun but 5% sketchy.
+(Laughs) It hasn’t always been as much fun as it has been lately.
 I feel very fortunate that I’ve had a chance to do things like The Shawshank Redemption (1994), The Green Mile (1999), Bill & Ted’s Bogus Journey (1991), and Tales from the Crypt: Demon Knight (1995).
 It is all sort of the block but I’m kind of proud of that.
 I didn’t get stuck in the ‘bad guy’ roles completely; I’ve had a chance to do a lot of different things.
 It’s been fun!

 20th Century Fox